-Bob Hertzberg is the first former Assembly Speaker in 86 years to be elected to the California State Senate, and one of only six lawmakers in California history to serve as Assembly Speaker and subsequently win a seat in the Senate.
+Bob Hertzberg is one of only six lawmakers in California history to serve as Assembly Speaker and subsequently win a seat in the Senate.

 What makes his political journey even more remarkable is that his two stints in the Legislature were separated by a dozen years of public policy activism as a private citizen, lawyer and businessman.

 Now representing nearly 1 million residents of the San Fernando Valley in the Senate, Hertzberg remains committed to looking at the big challenges facing California.
 In the words of one veteran Sacramento columnist, he is “an intense bundle of energy, an all-night negotiator.”

 A native of Los Angeles, Hertzberg grew up in a household where elders encouraged the children to share their views.
 His father, Harrison, was a lawyer and his mother, Antoinette “Bunny,” raised her five sons to think for themselves.

 The best notions were the ones that challenged convention.
 Around the dinner table, the family exchanged a steady stream of ideas meant to provoke creative thinking.

 After graduating from Palm Springs High, Hertzberg enrolled at the University of Redlands, where he pursued a double major in History and English.
 He wrote a 400-page handbook titled “A Commonsense Approach to English” and graduated Magna Cum Laude.

 As an undergraduate student, he caught the bug of politics and served as a volunteer in a number of campaigns in south and east Los Angeles.
 He organized fellow students on behalf of Mervyn Dymally’s historic run for lieutenant governor in 1974.
 Hertzberg drove Dymally to each and every one of California’s 58 counties.
 The campaign ended with Dymally’s election as California’s first African-American lieutenant governor.